CanberraGrammar/codecadets-2018/four.md

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/MergeSuccess.png" alt="Request successful" style="width: 100%;"/>

 * Your tutor will then approve the merge request if it's acceptable.

 ### 4.5 | Finishing up

 Congratulations, you've successfully merged a new file using git into our project.
 Git is the foundation of most collaborative software work in the real world; and of all the things you'll learn with us over this year this is likely the most practical skill.

+If you find yourself with excess time then continue the Bandit themed git activities from last week.

 ### 4.6 | Appendix - New Commands